 It is imperative that leaders make a direct statement in the moment.
-By not doing so, they are demonstrating complicit agreement with the statements, microaggressions, or actions taken.
+By not doing so, they are demonstrating complicit agreement to the statements/ microaggression/ action taken.

-representation in Formal and informal leaders need to be aware of their tone when making the direct statement.
+informal and informal leaders need to be aware of their tone when making the direct statement.
 An overly aggressive tone creates a psychologically unsafe space for everyone in the group.